xavierKress/Spring-Boot-REST-API/README.md

 - We added the security layer to secure our REST endpoints
 - We added a filter in the security filter chain

+## V6.0.0
+- We added and configured Actuator
+- We added an aspect using an PointCut annotation